NSE EMERGE

 NSE EMERGE is the National Stock Exchange of India's new initiative for small and medium-sized enterprises and startup companies from India.
 These companies can get listed on NSE without Initial public offering (IPO).
 This platform helps SMEs and Startups to connect with investors for funding.
 During August 2019, NSE got the 200th company listed on its SME platform.
+As of 30 September 2024, 556 companies had listed on the Emerge platform, raising approximately INR 14,145 crore collectively.